PKC Management Consulting

 To claim tax benefits on a car purchase, ensure the vehicle is used for business, include loan interest as a business expense, and maintain documentation to support your claims during tax filing.

-Buying a car without GST is not possible, but you may explore options like purchasing from a private seller or opting for certain exemptions available for specific vehicle types.
+Buying a car without GST is not possible, but you may explore options like purchasing from a private seller or opting for certain exemptions available for specific vehicle types like EVs.

 Salaried employees usually cannot claim tax benefits on car loans unless the vehicle is an electric vehicle (EV), which allows for a deduction on interest payments under Section 80EEB.